alexmealster19/gnss-sdr-rpi/README.md

 The Pi4 has enough RAM to get a position fix, however there are times where CPU becomes overloaded.
 The user will know this is happening when GNSS-SDR begins outputting zeros.
 This can be mitigated by changing the number of satellites in acquisition in the GNSS-SDR config file (see software section).

 #### CM4
 The CM4 has the same chip as the Pi4 therefore the performance is the same.
 However, the CM4 has a much smaller form factor and is more dificult to interface with.
 However, due to its small size it will be flown on OrCa2.
 To interface with the CM4, there are different IO boards.
 The IO board we have used for testing has ethernet, HDMI, and USB ports.
-The CM4 is typically located on the IO board in the clear bin in
+The CM4 is typically located on the IO board in the clear bin in the back room of the lab.
 #### Raspberry Pi Zero
 The Pi Zero was thouroughly tested for GNSS-SDR however there was not enough RAM to get a position fix.
 #### BeagleBones Black